ky12003/first-hangman/README.md

 # first-hangman
-Very iffy hangman game I made with Python when I first started coding.
+A hangman game I made with Python when I first started coding.